Fermentation Food Safety, What Irish Kitchens Must Know

 • Breaking labelling law

-• Potentially requiring a liquor licence
+• Potentially required to hold a liquor licence

-• Opening yourself to FSAI enforcement action
+• Wide open to FSAI enforcement action

 FSAI Guidance